EVY-Platform/evy/docs/evy/sdui.md

         "destination"
     },

-    "action" // What action should be taken when tapping the button, values can be:
+    // What action should be taken when tapping the button "action": {
-    // "navigate:flow_id:page_id"
+        "target": "navigate:flow_id:page_id|submit|close",
-    // "submit"
+        "condition", // Optional condition that must be met to make the button enabled

-    // "close"
+    }
     }

 }